Daily Vanity Logo

 Photo source: vforvonne/TikTok

 For cutting, which is the incisional method, the plastic surgeon makes an incision along the eyelid to remove excess fat, muscle, and skin to create the desired crease.
-This double eyelid procedure is known for creating more natural-looking double eyelids, and it also can be used to correct droopy eyelids or the shape of the eyes.
+This procedure is known for creating more natural-looking double eyelids, and it also can be used to correct droopy eyelids or the shape of the eyes.

-To find out what type of double eyelid surgery in Singapore is suitable for you, arrange a consultation at an aesthetic clinic to discuss your desired results and possible cosmetic solutions with your plastic surgeon.
+As this type is more invasive than stitching, it also requires more downtime.
+Arrange a consultation at an aesthetic clinic to discuss your desired results and possible cosmetic solutions with your plastic surgeon.

 Who Should Consider Double Eyelid Surgery?